Fractured Spinal Vertebrae

 Burst fracture symptoms:

-The most common symptoms of a burst fracture include moderate to severe pain that gets much worse when moving, numbness and tingling of the back, and trouble emptying your bowel or bladder.
+The most common symptoms of a burst fracture include moderate to severe pain that gets much worse when moving, numbness and tingling in the back, and trouble emptying your bowel or bladder.

 Burst fracture treatment: